amirahnasihah/frontend-development/04-intro-to-algorithms/03-string-algorithms/further-explain.md

 const substr1 = text.substring(0, 5); // Output: "Hello"
 const substr2 = text.slice(7); // Output: "World!"
 ```

+The substring algorithm lets you extract a portion of a string.
+Imagine cutting out a piece from a cake.
+For instance, if you have the string "OpenAI is amazing," extracting the substring from position 7 to 11 would give you "is."

 4. **String Splitting**: Splitting a string involves dividing it into an array of substrings based on a separator.
 You can use the `split(separator)` method.